-Is chocolate vegan?
-Chocolate can be vegan, but it is often not.
-You should make sure read the ingredients and make sure no animal products are present for it to be vegan friendly.
+Chocolate can be vegan, but it’s often not.
+You should make sure to read the ingredients.

-That’s the short and sweet answer.
-If you want to learn how to identify vegan chocolate quickly, what vegans might consider beyond ingredients, and how healthy chocolate is, keep reading!
+If you want to learn how to identify vegan chocolate quickly, other issues surrounding chocolate, plus, how healthy it is – keep reading!

-This ultimate guide to vegan chocolate is written by a dietitian who identifies as vegan, so you know it’s pretty sweet (see what I did there 😉 ).
+This ultimate guide to vegan chocolate is written by a dietitian who identifies as vegan, so you know it’s going to be pretty sweet (see what I did there 😉 ).

-Disclaimer: This article is not providing dietary advice.
-Always talk to your doctor if you have any health concerns, before adding a supplement or making major dietary changes.
+Disclaimer: This article just contains information and is not providing personalized dietary advice.
+Talk to your doctor if you have any health or diet questions and concerns.
 See our Disclaimers for more details.

 This article was originally published on 3/28/22.
 The recent updated date is listed above.